rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 ## Explicit Formatting Feature

-When formatting is enabled in the Rudderstack dashboard, the following behaviour can be expected for the schema fields listed in the table below:
+When formatting is enabled in the Rudderstack dashboard (the **Disable Formatting** option must be disabled), the following behaviour can be expected for the schema fields listed in the table below:

  | **Schema Field Name** | **Example Input** | **Formatted Output (Before Hashing)** |
  | :--- | :--- | :--- |